Biography – Dennis Shen

-Before joining Scope in 2017, Dennis was with Alliance Bernstein (AB) – a major global institutional money manager – in New York and London, serving on the Global Economic Research team, mostly recently as European Economist.
-At AB, Dennis covered regions such as Western Europe, Latin America and Asia, and worked on projects including architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson in 2009 as well as assessing the dynamic nature of fiscal multipliers.
-Dennis was a member of Paul Denoon's acclaimed emerging market debt group.
-His research and commentary at AB included citations via Reuters, CNBC, Milano Finanza, Bloomberg, Wall Street Journal, Financial Post and CBS News, among further mediums.
+Before joining Scope Group in 2017, Dennis was an economist with Alliance Bernstein (AB) – a global institutional money manager – in New York and London.
+At AB, Dennis worked on projects such as architecting the Carson-Shen monetary policy rule with Chief Economist Joseph Carson and assessing the dynamic nature of fiscal multipliers.
+He was a member of Paul Denoon's acclaimed emerging market debt group.

-Dennis completed the Master of Public Administration (MPA) in International Development at the LSE, where he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates with Princeton University's Woodrow Wilson School.
-In London, Dennis completed public speaking training at the Royal Academy of Dramatic Art (RADA).
-He graduated from undergraduate studies in Operations Research and Engineering from Cornell University in 2007 – with concentration in Financial Engineering.
+Dennis completed the Master of Public Administration (MPA) in International Development from the LSE, during which he co-founded the programme's The Public Sphere Journal and led the programme in 2012 and 2013 conference debates against Princeton University's Woodrow Wilson School.
+In London, Dennis completed public-speaking training at the Royal Academy of Dramatic Art (RADA).
+He graduated from undergraduate studies from Cornell University with concentration in Financial Engineering.

-Dennis is moreover passionate around environmental sustainability and has been involved in projects that involve the integration of environment, social and governance (ESG) and corporate social responsibility (CSR) considerations in the financial system.
-While residing in New York, Dennis co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
-He completed his Dissertation from the LSE with Distinction around the economics of ocean hypoxia.
+Having a passion for environmental sustainability, he supports integration of environment, social and governance (ESG) considerations in finance.
+While residing in New York, he co-founded the Junior Ocean Council of Oceana – the world's largest organisation dedicated to ocean preservation.
+Dennis completed his Dissertation from the LSE with Distinction on the economics of hypoxia.

-Dennis was born in Sichuan Province in mainland China and grew up in the United States in State College, Pennsylvania.
-He resides with his spouse, whom he met at the London School of Economics, and daughter in Berlin.
+Dennis was born in Sichuan Province of mainland China and grew up in the United States.
+He resides with his spouse, whom he met during university in London, and daughter in Berlin.